To go directly to my projects, click here. Refer to the navigation bar on the left to see any of my portolfio pages!

 About me

-Throughout my academic career, I have focused on developing my skills in data analysis, machine learning, and DevOps/automation.
+In May 2023, I received my MS in Computer Engineering at Duke University, where I gained a deep understanding of the underlying principles of computer systems, algorithms, and machine learning.
+Throughout my academic career, I have focused on developing my skills in data, machine learning, and DevOps/automation.
 I've worked on numerous projects exploring the intersection of these interests, which I hope to demonstrate through this portfolio.
-My expertise includes training, evaluating, and deploying machine learning models and completing end-to-end data science projects.

 In addition to my academic pursuits, I've gained practical experience through my internship with the LA Clippers doing data analytics work (summers 2021 & 2022).
 You can read more about my time with the Clippers here.